 The Tall Women’s Club (motto: ‘Supra cetera – above all others’) flourished briefly in Auckland and Wellington in the 1950s.
 Members, who were more than 5 feet 8 inches (172 centimetres) tall, met for social events and to lobby manufacturers to produce clothes for very tall women.
 They also imported from America The tall girls’ handbook, which gave advice on how to dress, plan a career and deal with put-downs.

 Until the 1950s lesbians socialised together exclusively in informal friendship circles, rather than organisations.
 Hostility from others made it easier to meet in private venues where it was possible to relax without fear of abuse.
 Often lesbians made contact through work and friends of friends, or through other women’s organisations.

 By the 1950s, when more lesbians were able to live independent lives with their own income and accommodation, options grew.
 Lesbians congregated in particular city coffee bars and hotel lounge bars, and the first lesbian social club, the KG Club in Auckland, opened in 1972.
 Drinking and smoking were important aspects of lesbian social life – these behaviours represented an overt claiming of freedoms that once only men enjoyed.

 Lesbian organisations, most with a political agenda, proliferated from the 1970s, and many of these had a social dimension as well.
-In the 2000s local and national lesbian initiatives were often advertised through websites.
+In the 21st century local and national lesbian initiatives were often advertised through websites.
 High-profile social activities include the annual Auckland lesbian ball, held since 1983.